5 April 2023

 Manager Corporate Services

-Thank you to all the families that have paid their 2025 Voluntary Contributions, it is greatly appreciated as the funds received so far have supported your child’s education by enabling the school to purchase extra materials, services, and resources.
+Thank you to all the families that have paid their 2023 Contributions.
+These funds support your child’s education by enabling the school to purchase extra materials, services and resources.
+Although the school receives funding for the curriculum, it does not cover the extra learning materials purchased by the teaching staff.

 - EFT